DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-keeping-moms-and-babies-in-nutrition-program.md

     url: >-
       https://drive.google.com/file/d/0B3nQt7K8TDq0NmZJeldWY3pwdzQ/view?usp=sharing
 featured: true
+excerpt: "Have you ever been hangry (so hungry, you find yourself angry)?
+If you’ve ever experienced hangriness, you know firsthand the importance of food and nutrition for health and well-being.
+Now imagine if you are a pregnant mother or a newborn: proper nutrition is essential."
 ---

 Have you ever been hangry (so hungry, you find yourself angry)?
 If you’ve ever experienced hangriness, you know firsthand the importance of food and nutrition for health and well-being.
 Now imagine if you are a pregnant mother or a newborn: proper nutrition is essential.